Collapse of the Canadian Women's Hockey League: NWHL/PHF

+The NWHL re-branded as the Premier Hockey Federation (PHF) in 2021, and it persisted in attempting to lure PWHPA players into its fold.
+However, despite some improvements in conditions, relations with the PWHPA remained strained, and PWHPA members criticized the PHF's approach to organizing and growing the game and rejected overtures at merging.
+US national captain Hilary Knight, for example, went on the record calling the PHF "a glorified beer league" offering the "illusion of professionalism".
+However, some PWHPA players expressed less animosity and supported the existence of the PHF, even if they opted not to play in it.
+Noora Räty drew significant attention in May 2023, when she resigned from the PWHPA board to sign a six-figure contract with the PHF's Riveters.
+While dozens of PWHPA members would eventually opt to sign in the PHF as the boycott stretched into several years, dozens more remained committed to the PWHPA.

-COVID–19 pandemic
+COVID-19 pandemic

-The COVID–19 pandemic hit North America and Europe in early 2020, less than a year after the collapse of the CWHL, and has had a significant impact on women's hockey, forcing the cancellation of 2019–20 seasons and disrupting planning for 2020–21 seasons.
-The impacts of the pandemic, in combination with the continuing fallout from the CWHL's collapse, have further multiplied discussions about the future of professional women's hockey.
-With even major men's leagues struggling to set plans for play during the pandemic and to balance expected losses of revenue, questions of low investments and low media coverage have become even more important for the women's game.
-The pandemic has also impacted the ability of players to train, as many already had less access to ice time and training facilities, even when they were still part of a formal league.
-Player salaries have also been cited as an issue, with players facing potential loss of both their salary from hockey and their salaries from their full-time jobs outside of hockey.
-Hefford has stated that:"Women's sport is certainly going to suffer because of this, and simply because I think there was so much momentum in our sport and in others as well.
+The COVID-19 pandemic hit North America and Europe in early 2020, less than a year after the collapse of the CWHL, and had a significant impact on women's hockey, forcing the cancellation of 2019–20 seasons and disrupting planning for 2020–21 seasons.
+The impacts of the pandemic, in combination with the continuing fallout from the CWHL's collapse, further multiplied discussions about the future of professional women's hockey.
+With even major men's leagues struggling to set plans for play during the pandemic and to balance expected losses of revenue, questions of low investments and low media coverage became even more important for the women's game.
+The pandemic also impacted the ability of players to train, as many already had less access to ice time and training facilities, even when they were part of a formal league.
+Player salaries were also an issue, with players facing potential loss of both their salary from hockey and their salaries from their full-time jobs outside of hockey.
+Hefford stated that:"Women's sport is certainly going to suffer because of this, and simply because I think there was so much momentum in our sport and in others as well.
 We're still in a place where the investment needs to be made.
 It's going to be harder and harder to get that investment in the current situation."